MarvinMartinezN/MarvinMartinezN/README.md

 - 👋 Hi, I’m @MarvinMartinezN
-- I'm currently a Senior High School Student
+- I'm currently a Undergraduate Student in Physics at MIT
 - I’m interested in math, physics and other sciences
 - I’m currently learning Python
-- You can reach me at marvinmariomartinez@gmail.com
+- You can reach me at marvinmn@mit.edu

 <!---
 MarvinMartinezN/MarvinMartinezN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.